arif-zikry/cloud/README.md

 How does the API differentiate between a successful deletion and a failed one?

-a successful deletion would return a deleted {1} while a failed deletion would return an error 404: ride not found
+a successful deletion would return a deleted {1} while a failed deletion would return an error 404: ride not found, this is detected using the result.deletedCount returned by MongoDB

 4. Users Endpoints